Eat Your Veggies: What are the Best Vegetables for Dogs

 Carrots are one of the best cooked or raw vegetables for your dog.
 They are full of beta carotene, vitamins A, C and K, along with potassium.

-If your doggo isn't into chewing, pureed carrots or carrot juice can be added to kibble which will provide extra vitamins along with added flavor.
+If your doggo isn't into chewing, pureed carrots or carrot juice can be added to kibble which will provide extra vitamins along with added flavour.

 4. Cabbage